hot-stuff/libhotstuff/scripts/deploy/README.rst

 Local Environment
 -----------------

-- We assume you have the latest ansible_ installed on your work computer (could be your laptop/home computer).
+- We assume you have the latest Ansible_ installed on your work computer (a work computer is your laptop/home computer).
 - On your work computer, you have cloned the latest ``libhotstuff`` repo and updated all submodules (if not sure, run ``git submodules update --init --recursive``).
 Right now, you should be at ``/scripts/deploy`` directory in